 To treat cyanide poisoning, a medical professional may use amyl nitrate or sodium nitrate.
 These chemical compounds convert ferrous iron in hemoglobin subunits to ferric iron.
 The ferric iron binds to cyanide, which is then converted to thiocyanate, a harmless byproduct.
 In other words, the chemical structure is changed by the ferric iron.

-To contact an attorney at Pritzker Hageman, P.A. about your burn case, please call 1-888-377-8900 (toll free) or submit our free case consultation form.
+To contact a burn attorney at Pritzker Hageman, P.A. law firm about your case, please call 1-888-377-8900 (toll free) or submit our free case consultation form.

 Carrougher, Gretchern J. (1998).
 Burn Care and Therapy.
 St. Louis: Mosby Inc.